ChomCHOB/chomchob-backend-testing/README.md

   **Bonus**

-  - Item type shared stock (no matter how you buy item on which price, it suppose to use code on same stock) for example, have an item A and B on system when it sold either item A or item B, code that customer will receive come from same stock.
   - item may sale in bundle type for example sale two difference character skin set in special price or sale five gachapon box (for random item) in special price.

   **Hint**